http://WhatisTaxed.com: Data-mining the Tax Code

 Ask any tax question Example:

-3. Ask the code expert.Ask the computer.
+3. Ask the code expert.Ask the GPO's computer

 26USC* AND "taxable income" AND "citizen" AND "united states"